dhthwy/r/README.md

 Never did anything.
 What a couple of unhappy, frusterated-induced, songs you probably over-thought?

 Nah, I had a muzzle on.
-Just wasn't happy of the imbalance with me being stuck with no realistic ways or means.
+Just wasn't happy about the imbalance with me being stuck with no realistic ways or means.

 I had no opinion.